This post has been updated.

 Family: Two kids, both in JCPS.

 Education experience: None

 Government or board experience: Two terms on the Middletown Elementary School-Based Decision Making Council, former chairman of the Metropolitan Sewer District Board and helped implement many changes following an audit of the District by State Auditor Crit Luallen and former member of Citizens Commission on Police Accountability.

 Any endorsements?
-Better Schools Kentucky, the Jefferson County Teachers Association’s PAC, former state auditor Adam Edelen, current board member Lisa Willner and former board member John Heyburn.
+Better Schools Kentucky, the Jefferson County Teachers Association’s PAC, Fairness Campaign, former state auditor Adam Edelen, current board member Lisa Willner and former board member John Heyburn.